 The number of papers per se is an inadequate measure, however, as there is no indication of relative quality or impact.
-Citations provide some indication of paper quality and perhaps impact among the research community, and the data show that the proportion of citations of Australianauthored papers is well above the proportions of published papers and that the influence over the period of study is increasing as the gap widens.
+Citations provide some indication of paper quality and perhaps impact among the research community.
+These data are provided in Figure 3.12 and show that the proportion of citations of Australian-authored papers is well above the proportions of published papers and that the influence over the period of study is increasing as the gap widens.